Chucksef/Wage/README.md

 ## Current TODO List

-  * Make it impossible to edit or delete an "Active" entry
-  * Make timer font-size dynamic
+  * Create db loading wait animation
+  * Clock-In/Clock-Out behavior
     * Clocking In doesn't add an "Active" entry to the project
+    * Clocking Out needs to move to the clock out menu
     * Clocking Out (or discarding) doesn't remove an "Active" entry from the project
-  * Create db loading wait animation
+  * Make timer font-size dynamic
   * Implement Users/Login/Etc
   * Clean up interface (simplify!!!);
   * Entry expansion should look more like drawers opening (all sub-items anchored to bottom of container)